-Although our understanding of cancer is unprecedented, cancer continues to be a leading cause of death largely because of lack of application of known interventions.
-A comprehensive response that promotes prevention, early detection, treatment, and pain control is critical to saving lives and alleviating needless suffering, and will expedite the control of cancer earlier in this century.
+Although our understanding of cancer is greater than at any other point in history, cancer continues to be a leading cause of death largely because of lack of application of known interventions.
+A comprehensive response that promotes prevention, early detection, treatment, and pain control is critical to saving lives and alleviating needless suffering and will expedite the control of cancer earlier in this century.

 Use these resources to learn more about the global cancer burden and get information specific to your country.

 Global Cancer Facts & Figures: This publication, now in its fourth edition, provides an overview of the international cancer burden, including the estimated numbers of new cancer cases and deaths worldwide and by level of economic development, as well as detailed information on select cancer sites.

 The Cancer Atlas: A book and website created by The American Cancer Society, the International Agency for Research on Cancer, and the Union for International Cancer Control.
 This resource is a one-stop shop for all of the best global cancer data available and offers in-depth insights into the cancer burden, major risk factors, and ways leaders worldwide can take action.

 The Tobacco Atlas: Tobacco use causes more than 20% of global cancer deaths- all completely preventable.
 The Tobacco Atlas most comprehensive, informative, and accessible resource on the pressing issues and proven solutions in the evolving tobacco epidemic.
 The sixth edition of the book and companion website (tobaccoatlas.org), produced by the American Cancer Society and Vital Strategies and released March 2018, detail tobacco’s myriad physical, social and economic harms, and offers a set of evidence-based tools to advance a tobacco-free world.